niklasdewally/graph-transfer-learning/README.md

 # graph-transfer-learning

-This repository contains on-going research into the transfer learning of Graph Neural Networks.
+This repository contains ongoing research into the transfer learning of Graph Neural Networks.